Josephson Traveling Wave Parametric Amplifiers with Plasma oscillation phase-matching: JoSIM and WRspice comparison

 \section{JoSIM and WRspice comparison}

 At the optimal working point the gain profile and gain amplitude in JoSIM and WRspice (maximum amplitude at reflection less than $-10 \textrm{ dB}$) are approximately the same Fig. \ref{fig:Gain_node_comparing}.
-However, the JoSIM gives higher pumping amplitude.
-The slope of the power dependence on the node number is the same, but the curves differ.
+However, the WRspice requires higher pumping amplitude.
 JoSIM simulates noticeably faster, so we recommend using it first and then verifying the results with WRspice.